open-traffic-generator/ixia-c/docs/hello-snappi.md

 }
 ```

->We are able to set (or access) `f1.rate.pps` without instantiating object of type `snappi.FlowRate` held by `f1.rate`.
-This is because **accessing an uninitialized attribute** automatically initializes it with the type of object it holds.
+>You can set (or access) the `f1.rate.pps` without instantiating an object of type `snappi.FlowRate`, which is held by the `f1.rate`. **Accessing an uninitialized attribute** automatically initializes it with the type of object it holds.

-### Protocol Headers
+## Protocol Headers

-Packets sent out in a `flow` needs to be described in terms of underlying **protocol** and **payload** contents.
+Packets sent out in a `flow` needs to be described in terms of the underlying **protocol** and **payload** contents.
 If no such description is provided, a simple ethernet frame is configured by default.

-Here's how we construct our packet by adding Ethernet, IPv4 and UDP headers (strictly in an order it should appear in TCP/IP stack).
+The following section describes how you can construct a packet by adding Ethernet, IPv4, and UDP headers (strictly in an order, in which it should appear in the TCP/IP stack).

 ```python
 # configure packet with Ethernet, IPv4 and UDP headers for both flows